Last updated on April 19th, 2022

 Lunch and dinner

-Toasted whole-grain apple slices spread with almond butter or high-fibre bread are great mini-meal alternatives.
+Toasted whole-grain, apple slices spread with almond butter, or high-fibre bread are great mini-meal alternatives.
 For dinner, almonds might easily be included in a number of entrees.
-Try sprinkling them on salads, into a stir-fry, or on cooked veggies, as in green beans and amandine.
+Try sprinkling them on salads, into a stir-fry, or on cooked veggies, as in green beans amandine.
 A person can even mix them into rice or other grain side dishes.

 Dessert

-Almonds might even be added to the dessert.
+Almonds might even be added into dessert.
 Sprinkle them over frozen yoghurt for an additional crunch.
 Also, a person may use an almond meal instead of flour while baking.

-It is simple to add more almonds to the diet.
+It is simple to add more almonds into the diet.
 They are a versatile and tasty form of nut.
 Diabetics may consume almonds:

 Summary